Lotus Flower Header

 Alright, let’s dive into creating a realistic monthly budget.

 First, take a close look at your income.
-Make a note of your net pay after taxes and any other deductions.
+Note your net pay after taxes and any other deductions.
 This is the amount of money you have to work with each month.

 Then, estimate your variable expenses.
 This includes groceries, gas, entertainment, and other spending that fluctuates month-to-month.
 Look back at past bank statements to get a realistic idea of what you typically spend.
 If your expenses vary dramatically, take the total for the past six months and divide it by six to get an average.

 Now it’s time to allocate your money.
 Assign a dollar amount to each spending category, making sure your total expenses don’t exceed your monthly income.
-If your expenses are higher than your income you’ll have to cut funds from your discretionary expenses.
-This may take some trial and error but the end result should be zero.
+If your expenses are higher than your income, you’ll have to cut funds from your discretionary expenses.
+It might require some trial and error, but the ultimate outcome should be zero.

 Budgeting takes a little work upfront, but it gets easier once you get the basics down.
 You’ll gain clarity on your finances and be able to make more intentional spending decisions.